List of Abbott Elementary characters: Frank Coleman

 Frank Coleman is Ava's father who works as a barber in Philadelphia.
-He is introduced when he happens to cut Gregory’s hair, and is brought onto the science fair as a sponsor, hoping to get close to Ava.
+He is introduced when he happens to cut Gregory's hair, and is brought onto the science fair as a sponsor, hoping to get close to Ava.
 Ava says that she was estranged from her father due to him divorcing her mother in order to marry a waitress.
-In 'Rally', he assembles all the local business-owners in a show of support for Ava before the officials.
+In "Rally", he assembles local business owners in a show of support for Ava before the officials.